jafingerhut/clojure-rte/README.md

   )
 ```

 * `(:and ...)` ---  Takes 0 or more operands.
-Simultaneously matches all of the given patterns
+Simultaneously matches all of the given patterns.

-Example ---  Keyword followed by 1 or two integers, repeated any number of times which is a multiple of 3 total items
+Example ---  Keyword followed by 1 or two integers, repeated any number of times which is a multiple of 3 total items.

 ```clojure
 (let [rte (rte-compile '(:and (:* (:cat Keyword integer? (:?
 Integer)))